agenkit/GHost/setup/basic.md

    >                            This is your UUID number.
    > ```

-1. Copy the UUID number.
+1. Copy that UUID number.

 1. Open `fstab`.